Rugal/rugal.github.com/_posts/2014/2014-07-03-clojure-quote-symbols.md

 user=> (eval '(list 1 2 3))  ;(1 2 3)
 {%endhighlight%}

-As you can see the `(eval)` can evaluate the quoted or unevaluated(literal) expression and offer its original ability.
+As you can see the `(eval)` can evaluate the quoted or unevaluated(literal) expression and unveil its original ability.

 ##2. `
-This is a confusing symbol just because it looks alike with `'`, actually this symbol called `back-quote` locate above the `Tab` button on your keyboard.
-But clojure call it `syntax-quote`, pretty cool right?
+This is a confusing symbol just because it looks like `'`.
+But actually this symbol called `back-quote`, located above the `Tab` button in your keyboard.
+Clojure call it `syntax-quote`.
-Much similar to `quote`, this `syntax-quote `, will left expression behind it unevaluated or quoted, but it has some difference with the first `quote`.
+Very similar to `quote`, this `syntax-quote `, will left expression behind it unevaluated, but it has some more functionalities.

-1. `syntax-quote` will evaluate each function and expression one by one to  guess their namespace
+1. `syntax-quote` will try to find out the corresponding namespace of following symbols.
-2. `syntax-quote` can combination use with `~`, whereas `quote` can not.
+2. `syntax-quote` could combine use with some other special characters such like `~`, whereas `quote` could not.

-let's have some samples:
+let us have some examples:

 {%highlight clojure%}
 user=> `[name]      ;[clojure.core/name]